motoranger26/motoranger/README.md

 - Font Awesome for icons
 - Google Fonts for typography
-- Inspiration from modern automotive websites
+- Inspiration from modern automotive websites and BlackDSN template